salepape/solar-system-simulation/README.md

 If you want to build the executable, go to <i>OpenGLProject/OpenGLProject</i>, and double-click on <b>OpenGLProject.sln</b>.
 Choose the OS architecture/configuration you need, and click on the green arrow button.

 > [!WARNING]
-> Not having the same Visual Studio environment installed (as specified [here](#gear-technologies)) can lead to build errors.
-You can set this up from Visual Studio Installer or download all needed elements from the official website.
+> Not having the same Visual Studio environment installed (as specified [here](#environment-specifications)) can lead to build errors.
+You can set this up from Visual Studio Installer or download all needed elements from [the official website](https://visualstudio.microsoft.com/downloads).
+> Furthermore, all used libraires need to be compatible with your OS/computer specifications.

 Here are the required Visual Studio elements to build the Solution:
 * IDE version: Visual Studio 2022 (running it in later versions should be fine if Solution is upgraded)